finger563/esp-latency-test/README.md

   sensed as on / button is sensed as pressed.
 - `LOWER_THRESHOLD`: the value that the ADC must drop below before the screen is sensed as off / button is sensed as released.
-- `BUTTON_PRESS_LEVEL`: the logic level which the board should output on the `BUTTON_GPIO` to trigger a button press event.
+  `BUTTON_GPIO` to trigger a button press event.
 - `BUTTON_GPIO`: the gpio on the board which is connected to the controller button.